 It’s this approach which makes the development notable, as many programs are already capable of identifying routes on maps.

 Related: What is Google DeepMind?

 The added external memory enabled the system to store important pieces of information and access them when required, in much the same way as humans use a short-term memory repository to carry out complex tasks that involve numerous steps.

 Using this method, the AI was able to identify the quickest route between Underground stops as well as where it would be if it travelled a certain number of stops in a specific direction from a particular station.

 The study will be published in the journal Nature, with the authors of the paper explaining: “Like a conventional computer, it can use its memory to represent and manipulate complex data structures, but, like a neural network, it can learn to do so from data”.

 Alex Graves, the research scientist at who led the work, told The Guardian: “I’m wary of saying now we have a machine that can reason.
-We have something that has an improved memory – a different kind of memory that we believe is a necessary component of reasoning.
-It’s hard to draw a line in the sand.”

 The team also carried out another task which involved providing the system with details of a family tree and asking it to identify how a particular person was related to another.

 DeepMind’s achievement means it will be easier to apply deep learning to more complicated tasks in the future – tasks that were previously thought to be too difficult for such a system.